linrenmeng/Peace/README.md

 # NEW！！
 Thank you for your attention.
 Currently, due to the use of AI to clean sensitive information, some data in the warehouse is missing.
-The newly tested and reproducible version will be uploaded to 2026.9.6 .
-Please be patient and wait.
+The new version that has been tested and can be reproduced has been completed.
+It will be uploaded within 2 days after it passes the open-source review.

 # Peace: Towards Efficient Project-Level Performance Optimization via Hybrid Code Editing